Narnoocom/narnoo-operator-plugin/narnoo-operator-plugin/readme.txt

 == Description ==

 The Narnoo operator plugin allows a tourism business to manage and display their promotional, product media hosted on Narnoo.com from their WordPress website.
-Using the plugin Operators can manage their media on Narnoo.com and also display their media through their own website's blogs or pages.
-Narnoo provides shortcodes that make displaying image galleries, videos and brochures simple and easy to achieve.
+Using the plugin Operators can manage their media on Narnoo.com and display their media through their own website's blogs or pages.
 All media files are hosted on Narnoo's global servers therefore, freeing up the users server requirements.

+The plugin allows you to import your product information hosted within Narnoo.com.
+This creates a custom post type which you can then include into your theme's design.
+A dedicated instructions page is coming to: https://software.narnoo.com/wordpress

+This is an updated plugin from our preivous version which was 4 years old.
+We are creating a suite of plugins based on client requirements.

 == Installation ==